MeteoSwiss/anemoi-env/README.rst

   4. If no changes, skips publishing

-This ensures weekly snapshots of the Anemoi ecosystem are automatically published when updates are available.
+This ensures monthly snapshots of the Anemoi ecosystem are automatically published when updates are available.

 Versioning
 ----------

-Uses **Calendar Versioning (CalVer)**: ``YYYY.MM.DD``
+Uses **Calendar Versioning (CalVer)**: ``YYYY.MM``

-Each weekly release represents a snapshot of the dependency tree at that point in time.
+Each monthly release represents a snapshot of the dependency tree at that point in time.

 What's Included
 ---------------